facelessuser/backrefs/docs/src/markdown/refs.md

 template.
 In most cases you'd only need to wrap the groups, but it may be useful to apply casing to the literal portions if you are dynamically assembling replacement patterns.

-/// info | LOCALE and Casing
+> [!info] LOCALE and Casing
-`LOCALE` is not considered when applying character casing.
-Unicode casing is applied in Unicode strings and ASCII casing is applied to byte strings.
+> `LOCALE` is not considered when applying character casing.
+Unicode casing is applied in Unicode strings and ASCII
-///
+> casing is applied to byte strings.

 Back\ References     | Description
 ---------------------|-------------